Simon-E-Mapp/Minesweeper/README.md

 # 💣 MINESWEEPER 💣
-A console game in java that imitates the classic microsoft minesweeper.
+A console game in java that imitates the classic Microsoft Minesweeper.
 The results of the ten best players from each level are saved in a high-score list.
 The game can be played at three different levels of difficulty.

 | Level| Cells and Mines |